Opinion | How the Pentagon is campaigning against white extremism in its ranks

 “A commander who tells you that there’s no problem really doesn’t know what’s going on in his own unit,” argued Gen. Kenneth Frank McKenzie Jr., who heads U.S. Central Command, in an interview during a trip to the Middle East.
-If military leaders don’t address these problems within the ranks, “then you need to get new leaders,” McKenzie Jr. said.
+If military leaders don’t address these problems within the ranks, “then you need to get new leaders,” McKenzie said.

 Defense Secretary Lloyd Austin ordered a military-wide stand-down on Feb.
 5 so that commanders could talk with their forces about extremism.
 Officers were advised to review the meaning of the oath that military personnel sign, and to review “impermissible behaviors” and how to report them.

 This process of internal discussion will end in early April, but it’s already clear that the extremist views of the Capitol rioters are shared by some active-duty forces.
 “It is real.
 It is not an imaginary problem.
 It exists,” said John Kirby, the Pentagon spokesman, in an interview Tuesday about the danger of extremism in the military.
 He told me that one difficulty in assessing the threat is that extremists are secretive about their views.
-“These people often live in darkness, thrive in darkness, and conceal their belief systems.”
+“These people often live in darkness, thrive in darkness and conceal their belief systems.”

 Kirby said that Austin is focusing on three corrective measures: tighter screening of recruits before they join the armed forces; closer monitoring of whether military personnel are being radicalized while they’re on active duty; and better communication about values with men and women who are about to leave the military and become veterans.

 Anger and chagrin about Jan.
 6 are widely shared in the Pentagon.
-“I was outraged that any service member took part in the attack on the Capitol because it was an attack on the constitution and we are sworn to defend the constitution,” said Gen. Mark A. Milley, chairman of the Joint Chiefs of Staff, in an email sent through his spokesman Tuesday.
+“I was outraged that any service member took part in the attack on the Capitol because it was an attack on the Constitution and we are sworn to defend the Constitution,” said Gen. Mark A. Milley, chairman of the Joint Chiefs of Staff, in an email sent through his spokesman Tuesday.

-The Oath Keepers, a militia formed by a former Army paratrooper, is probably the best example of an insurrectionist group that tries to feed off the military culture.
+The Oath Keepers, a militant group formed by a former Army paratrooper, is probably the best example of an insurrectionist group that tries to feed off the military culture.
 Back in 2016, it claimed to have 30,000 members “who were said to be mostly current and former military, law enforcement and emergency first responders,” according to the Southern Law Poverty Center.
 Federal prosecutors recently charged nine alleged members or associates of the group with conspiring to obstruct Congress in the Jan.
 6 riot.

 These self-styled patriots waved the stars and stripes even as they assaulted the House and Senate chambers.
 A court document released Monday quotes Thomas Caldwell, a former Navy intelligence officer charged as a member of the Capitol conspiracy, recalling that on Jan.
 6, “it was exhilarating to stand there with thousands . . . waving my American flag . . . singing ‘America the Beautiful’ and ‘The Star-Spangled Banner.’ ” Caldwell was allegedly in regular contact with Oath Keepers leaders but denies he was a dues-paying member.